| | |

 every time you saw it, they made fun of themselves, they talked directly to their audience.
 It worked so well, this industry

+was changed forever.
+Some good, some bad...but changed none the less.
 Now your job is much, much harder.
 It's harder than any advertising writer's job, harder

 than any film maker's job, harder than your dad's job.
 Because...you have the same client and the same audience every day...and